neilhewitt/FocusPuller/README.md

 A Windows WPF application that automatically returns focus to a specified window after a defined period of inactivity.

+To avoid Windows anti-focus-stealing features, the app uses a non-standard approach to bringing the target window to the foreground, which involves registering a global hotkey when the app starts and then sending ourselves that hotkey which forces Windows to allow the focus change.

 ## Features

 - **Auto-Refocus**: Automatically brings a target window back to focus after keyboard/mouse/touch inactivity